Best Muzzle Devices for AR-15 2026: Top 10 Ranked (SureFire, Dead Air, Rearden) header image

 Muzzle Device FAQ

-Flash hider vs muzzle brake: which is better?
+Flash hider vs muzzle brake: which should I get for my AR-15?

 What is the difference between a compensator and a muzzle brake?

-Compensators redirect gas upward to reduce muzzle rise (vertical movement).
-Brakes redirect gas rearward/sideways to reduce felt recoil (rearward push).
+Compensators redirect gas upward to reduce muzzle rise (vertical movement during firing).
+Brakes redirect gas rearward and sideways to reduce felt recoil (rearward push into your shoulder).
 Many devices combine both functions.
-Pure comps help with fast follow-up shots; pure brakes help with heavy-recoiling calibers.
+Pure comps like the BCM Comp Mod 0 help with fast follow-up shots in competition.
+Pure brakes help manage heavy-recoiling calibers like .308 or 6.5 Creedmoor.
 Both increase concussion compared to flash hiders.

-What is the best muzzle device for a suppressor?
+What is the best muzzle device for a suppressor host?

 Should I pin and weld my muzzle device?

 Pin and weld is required if your barrel is under 16" and you want to avoid NFA/SBR registration.
 A 14.5" barrel with a pinned 1.5"+ muzzle device reaches the 16" minimum for a rifle.
-Once pinned, the device is permanent—choose carefully.
-Popular choices for pin/weld: Surefire Warcomp, Dead Air flash hiders, SilencerCo ASR mounts.
+The SureFire WARCOMP ($169) and FCD 3P15 ($95) are both popular pin-and-weld choices.
+Once pinned, the device is permanent, so choose a suppressor-compatible mount if you might want a can later.